top of page

 Professor Lecturing on Stage

-The International Society of Radiation Epidemiology and Dosimetry (ISoRED) is excited to announce that, after a successful inaugural year, applications are now open for mentees and mentors interested in joining the second year of our Mentorship Initiative Network of ISoRED (MINI).
-The goal of MINI is to expand access to extracurricular career guidance and professional development for early career scientists interested in radiation epidemiology, statistics, or dosimetry research.
-MINI achieves this goal by pairing early career scientists with more senior scientists conducting research in the target fields for a one-year, one-on-one career mentorship experience.
+The goal of MINI is to expand access to extracurricular career guidance and professional development for early career scientists interested in radiation epidemiology, statistics, or dosimetry.
+Early career scientists are paired with more senior scientists conducting research or otherwise working in the target fields for a one-year, one-on-one career mentorship experience.

-If you are a graduate student, postdoctoral fellow, or early-career investigator (assistant professor level or within 5 years of PhD) in one of the above-listed fields, we’d love to help provide you with added professional development and career guidance.
+If you are a graduate student, postdoctoral fellow, or early-career investigator (assistant professor level or within 5 years of terminal degree) in one of the above-listed fields, we’d love to help provide you with added professional development and career guidance.

 Mini Anchor

-For more details about the program, please see the one-page overview of MINI and list of frequently asked questions.
+For more details about the MINI program, see the one-page overview of MINI and list of frequently asked questions.

-For questions about MINI, please contact Sara Schonfeld or Lydia Wilson
+For questions about MINI, please contact Yuehan Wang, Cato Milder, or Christelle Chua En Lin.

 MINI Organizing Committee